maettu/rt-tips-and-tricks/README.md

 GENERAL NOTES
 -------------
 Questions during hacking: Go read the code.
-You may also try the documentation at https://docs.bestpractical.com/rt/4.4.1/index.html

 There is some documentation, e.g. for version 4.4.1, here https://docs.bestpractical.com/rt/4.4.1/index.html This gives an overview regarding available classes.